cylvzwq/chenyu.github.io/index.md

 - Multiplicity and Concentration for Kirchhoff Type Equations around Topologically Critical points of the Potential. (with Ding Yanheng)
   _Topol.
 Methods Nonlinear Anal.
 53 (2019)_: 183-224.

-- On concentration of positive ground states for the asymptotically linear fractional Schrödinger equation. (with Li suhong, Li jiongyue)
+- On concentration of positive ground states for the asymptotically linear fractional Schrödinger equation. (with Li Suhong, Li Jiongyue)
   _J.
 Math.
 Phys.
 59 (2018)_ : 1-10.

 - Existence and Concentration for Kirchhoff Type Equations around Topologically Critical points of the Potential. (with Ding Yanheng, Li Suhong)